rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [eaf]: https://forum.effectivealtruism.org/ "https://forum.effectivealtruism.org/"

-Thus far, I have not actually found a resource that adequately differenties these terms, but in reading about them, I've formed the belief that they are not too different.
-In many instances, these terms are used interchangeably[^interchangeable].
-Nevertheless, gene and genome editing are forms
+Thus far, I have not actually found a resource that adequately differenties these terms, but in reading about them, I've come across many instances where they're used interchangeably[^interchangeable], which seems somewhat intuitve to me.

+Nevertheless, gene-editing, genome editing, and gene therapy refer to slightly different things, and are all examples of genetic engineering, alteration, and modification, which are terms I feel more comfortable using interchangeably.

-Here are some definitions I've come across for genetic engineering, gene-editing, genetic modification, gene therapy, and genome editing.
+Here I list several definitions I've come across for genetic engineering, genetic modification, gene therapy, gene-editing, and genome editing.
+Note that this essay concerns human gene-editing, which includes both gene therapy and genome editing.

 <!-- FOOTNOTES============================ -->
 [^interchangeable]: From <https://en.wikipedia.org/wiki/Genome_editing#cite_note-75>: "_Genome editing, or genome engineering, or gene editing, is a type of genetic engineering in which DNA is inserted, deleted, modified or replaced in the genome of a living organism._". <br><br> From <https://www.genome.gov/genetics-glossary/Genetic-Engineering>, "_Genetic engineering (also called genetic modification) is a process that uses laboratory-based technologies to alter the DNA makeup of an organism.
 This may involve changing a single base pair (A-T or C-G), deleting a region of DNA or adding a new segment of DNA._" <br><br> From <https://en.wikipedia.org/wiki/Genetic_engineering>, "_Genetic engineering, also called genetic modification or genetic manipulation, is the direct manipulation of an organism's genes using biotechnology.
 It is a set of technologies used to change the genetic makeup of cells, including the transfer of genes within and across species boundaries to produce improved or novel organisms.
 New DNA is obtained by either isolating and copying the genetic material of interest using recombinant DNA methods or by artificially synthesising the DNA._" <br><br> "_Genome editing, also called gene editing, is an area of research seeking to modify genes of living organisms to improve our understanding of gene function and develop ways to use it to treat genetic or acquired diseases.
 Genome editing can be used to correct, introduce or delete almost any DNA sequence in many different types of cells and organisms._" <https://www.nih.gov/news-events/gene-editing-digital-press-kit> <br><br> From <https://allianceforscience.cornell.edu/wp-content/uploads/2022/02/Gene-editing-FAQ_V2.pdf>, "_Gene editing is also sometimes referred to as genome editing, CRISPR, and GE and included in the broader terms of genetic engineering and biotechnology._" and "..._In this case, gene editing is used to generate GMOs._".